 Part two of the concert began with Schnittke’s String Trio, composed in 1985, the result of a commission from the Alban Berg Foundation, to celebrate Berg’s centenary.
 The opening movement (Moderato) is obsessed by a single idea, a falling figure heard at the outset.
 With the commission in mind, there are echoes of the compositional manner of Berg’s Lyric Suite in the thorough-going, convoluted way Schnittke shapes his material.
 In some ways it feels almost impenetrable, being so single-minded; passages such as the inexplicable gallops, the faux-Schubert interludes, as well as the obvious, distorted references to the tune of ‘Happy Birthday’ are all the more unsettling for their apparent incongruity.
 By contrast, the latter movement (Adagio) opens with a boldly rising theme, one that also harks back to earlier music, something ethereal and folk-like.
 Soon after, a messed-up hymn seems to want to emerge from this, trapped beneath the incessant trills that cover the music’s surface; and later, a high melody on harmonics makes its presence felt.
 Schnittke seems to be evoking a kind of confined lyricism: music crying out to sing, but—for reasons unknown—unable to.
 After a time, the bizarre gallop rears up, prompting further glimpses of these melodies, still unable to break free.
 Finally, the first movement’s theme returns; it sounds magically clearer and more defined than before, but in the wake of all that’s transpired, just sounds forced, even fake.
 The violin’s final phrase makes an ascent that wobbles weirdly and then dissolves—a conclusion every bit as disorienting as the rest of the String Trio.
 It has to be one of Schnittke’s most obtuse works, yet despite that, is remarkably beautiful.

-The concert ended with the Concerto for Three, one of Schnittke’s last works, composed in 1994.
+The concert ended with the Concerto for Three for string trio and strings, one of Schnittke’s last works, composed in 1994.
 The typically non-descript indication ‘Moderato’ belies both the wealth of imagination and fiery delivery demanded of the players in the first movement.
 There’s ever the sense that the players are here grappling with some epic problem (is it too easy to draw parallels with the composer, at this stage of his life?); the music sounds heavy and laboured, and that’s absolutely nothing to do with the playing of these superlative soloists.
 The strings seem uncertain what exactly to do, confronted as they are by a cello (the focus in this movement) groping around in its lowest register for so much of the time.
 The viola comes forward in the relatively short second movement, beginning with a chromatic melody that leaps round the octaves, preceded and occasionally answered by heavy repeated note punctuations from the strings.
 Despite the angular lines and obstreperous manner, the string textures do begin to thin just a touch, allowing for a more lyrical music to emerge, admittedly of a tortured kind, and as such not dissimilar to that heard in the String Trio.
 ‘Largo’ is the indication for the third movement, where the violin finally makes its first appearance.
 Schnittke almost brings the ensemble to a point beyond mere slowness, as though the instruments were suspended in a liquid.
 Loud interjections temporarily dispel the mood, but it’s to this viscous material that Schnittke continually returns, culminating in a rich episode for the soloists alone, the only time they play together.
 Beginning with cello, each instrument evokes motifs from earlier music, finishing as a delicately melancholic minuet.
 The ridiculous final movement is all pointless busyness and tremolandi, a desperate dance of death; inanely, insanely rapid, mercifully curtailed—deus ex machina—after barely a minute by an abrupt fortissimo cluster from an instrument alien to the piece: on this occasion, powerfully delivered by an organ.